-xvii.
-Diversity, Equity, and Inclusion Plan
+xv.
+Diversity, Equity and Inclusion Plan (required)

-As part of the application, applicants are required to describe how diversity, equity and inclusion objectives will be incorporated in the project.
-Specifically, applicants are required to submit a Diversity, Equity and Inclusion Plan that describes the actions the applicant will take to foster a welcoming and inclusive environment, support people from groups underrepresented in STEM, advance equity, and encourage the inclusion of individuals from these groups in the project; and the extent the project activities will be located in or benefit disadvantaged communities.
+As part of the application, applicants are required to describe how diversity, equity, and inclusion objectives will be incorporated in the project.
+Specifically, applicants are required to submit a Diversity, Equity, and Inclusion Plan that describes the actions the applicant will take to foster a welcoming and inclusive environment, support people from groups underrepresented in STEM, advance equity, and encourage the inclusion of individuals from these groups in the project; and the extent the project activities will be located in or benefit underserved communities (also see Section I.A.iii).
 The plan should include SMART milestones supported by metrics to measure the success of the proposed actions.